 The Council for Accreditation in Occupational Hearing Conservation (CAOHC) recognizes the impact that novel Coronavirus (COVID-19) may have on employers and their ability to screen the hearing health of their workers.
 In keeping with our mission to advance best practices in hearing conservation programs; CAOHC recommends the following:

 - All hearing conservation programs and independent audiometric screening service providers remain vigilant and responsive to the evolving guidance provided by the Centers for Disease Control and Prevention (CDC).
-You may find this CDC information by visiting Caution.
+To access this CDC information click here.

 - Adherence to Federal, state, and municipal public health guidance and directives; particularly those which inform of social distancing, lock-downs, quarantine, and isolation.

 - Emphasis on universal precautions throughout the entire screening process by hearing conservation programs.